Lingfi/direct_recruitment_app/develop_workflow.md

     5) index.js imports  store | provider (use react-redux)

 6. write the static register page and login page
-    1) logo has no interact with redux so the new file in component
+    1) logo icon has no interact with redux so the new file in component

     2) write the register page using some components from antd-mobile e.g. NavBar/WingBlank/List/InputItem/WhiteSpace/Radio/Button